“I have a long road ahead of me but I will push through”

 90% of long-distance running is mental.
 Each time I go into another cycle and challenge myself more, I learn the importance of this.

-Most consumed foods during the month: Wild Caught Salmon, Cod, Ahi Tuna, Free Range Eggs, Vegetarian Meat Substitutes, Leafy Greens, Green Juice, Mixed Greens Salad, Steamed Veggies, Acai, Citrus Fruits & Berries
+Foods: Wild Caught Salmon, Cod, Ahi Tuna, Free Range Eggs, Vegetarian Meat Substitutes, Leafy Greens, Green Juice, Mixed Greens Salad, Steamed Veggies, Acai, Citrus Fruits & Berries

 Thank you for following my marathon journey.
 For daily updates on my training, you can follow my Instagram stories @Christal_Lauren. #LAM2018